asdfff711/todo_markdown/Part 4 - Viewing and Updating Tasks.md

 {% endblock %}
 ```

-[IMAGE SHOWING THE PROCESS of TEMPLATING todo]

-[IMAGE OF SEPARATE PAGE todo]

 Let's move the modals into a separate file and call it `modals.html`, and delete it from index.html

 ```html